department-of-veterans-affairs/vagov-content/pages/burials-memorials/what-to-expect-at-military-funeral.md

 ---
 layout: page-breadcrumbs.html
+title: What To Expect At A Military Funeral
-title: What to expect at a military funeral
+heading: What to expect at a military funeral
 template: detail-page
 collection: burials
 order: 8